javalent/obsidian-leaflet/README.md

 If a note is found using `markerFile`, `markerFolder`, or `markerTag`, the plugin will first use the frontmatter `mapmarker` parameter to determine marker type.
 If that is not set, it will then use the note's tags to find a marker type associated with one of the tags.

 The tags are searched in order of definition on the marker type.

+# Initiative Tracker Plugin Integration

+If the [Initiative Tracker](https://github.com/valentine195/obsidian-initiative-tracker) plugin is installed, a battlemap can be opened from the Initiative Tracker view.

+This battlemap will pre-load any active creatures in the loaded combat as markers.
+Default marker types can be set for both PCs and NPCs, and you can further set which marker type each individual creature will use.

+The battlemap will sync its state to the Initiative Tracker combat - as creatures are added, removed, etc, their state will update on the map.

 # Version History